 It’s the newest age-old question: cold email vs. cold call?
-We use both cold calling and cold emailing for starting (and continuing) conversations with a potential customer.
+We use both cold calling and cold emailing for starting (and continuing) conversations and B2B sales engagement with a potential customer.
 However, each of these tactics has supporters and haters.
 Cold emailing is a good alternative for those who think cold calling is dead.
 On the other hand, many people treat cold emails as spam and are skeptical about the results.

 Cold calling is more personal than email.
 Many sales reps use it to schedule meetings, get referrals, or even complete a sale right then and there.
 However, most business people use email as their preferred method of communication.

 Emailing is an inherently more convenient way to contact people, but it’s by no means the perfect vehicle for cold contacting.

 The solution to the cold email vs. cold call debate?
 Use them together.

 When it comes to email and phone calls, it’s not an either/or.
 They each have their place in your outbound sales cadence and contribute heavily to the outcome of the final deal.

 According to a survey by DiscoverOrg, 60% of over 1,000 senior executives from the IT industry reported taking an appointment or attending an event after receiving a cold call or unsolicited email.
 See?
 They both work.

 Cold emails have potential.
 With the right research techniques and the right message, including the right cold email template, you can connect with anyone.
 Email also allows your prospects the convenience to read your message whenever they’re ready to receive your message.

 With cadence and sequencing tools, sales reps can scale and automate certain elements, increasing the volume of outgoing cold emails.